FlavScents AInsights Entry for Isobutyric Acid (CAS: 79-31-2)

 2. Sensory Profile

-Isobutyric acid is known for its pungent, sour, and cheesy odor, often described as reminiscent of sweat or rancid butter.
-It has a strong, penetrating character with moderate diffusion.
-The taste threshold is relatively low, making it a potent impact note in flavor formulations.
-It is typically used to impart a tangy, fermented note in dairy and savory applications.
+Isobutyric acid is known for its pungent, sour, and somewhat cheesy odor, often described as reminiscent of rancid butter or sweat.
+It has a strong, penetrating aroma with a high diffusion rate.
+The taste is similarly sour and unpleasant at higher concentrations, but it can provide a creamy, buttery note at lower levels.
+It is typically used as an impact note in flavor formulations.

 Citation hooks: FlavScents; peer-reviewed sensory literature